DFXswiss/docs/src/en/privacy.md

 The data you send to us via contact requests will remain with us until you request us to delete it, revoke your consent to store it, or the purpose for storing the data no longer applies (e.g. after your request has been processed).
 Mandatory legal provisions - in particular legal retention periods - remain unaffected.

-## 5. analysis tools and advertising
+## 5. Analysis tools and advertising

 ### Google Analytics
 This website uses functions of the web analysis service Google Analytics.
 The provider is Google Ireland Limited ("Google"), Gordon House, Barrow Street, Dublin 4, Ireland.